Band Box Discography A through K Artists

 Little Joey Farr

-A raucous rock and roller from the South – somehow she found her way onto the Band Box label – and there is debate about whether or not the release precedes the Kangaroo label based out of Houston.
+A raucous rock and roller from the South – somehow she found her way onto the Band Box label – most likely as result of one of Vicky Morosan’s excursions into the South.

 Band Box 286 – “Big White Cadillac” b/w Rock and Roll Santa” – 1961